This is a 1-credit course.

-This is a 1-credit course.

 This course is scheduled to run each semester.
-Refer to Critical Dates for specific dates the course will be held each term.
-Students are required to pass this class in order to receive their MS degree.
+Refer to Critical Dates for specific dates the exams will be held each term.
+Students are required to pass this class (C grade or better) in order to receive their MS degree.

-Please note that you will have to take at least one full day off from work and/or other responsibilities to take the written exams.
+Please note that you should take at least one full day off from work and/or other responsibilities to take the written exams.
 We do recommend taking additional time off before for final preparations.
-We will attempt to schedule the exam during the day in your time zone and you will be informed by the instructor if you passed the written exams.